 ‘When Mozart performed, he played Mozart.
 And he improvised.
 In that respect, I might be closer to the old composers than many contemporary classical musicians.’

 Strong personalities embrace Rembrandt’s contemporary way of working with classical structures as a challenge to get out of their comfort zone.
-Among them are Liza Ferschtman and Rick Stotijn (Netherlands), Hugo Ticciati, Mahan Esfahani and Dominic Seldis (United Kingdom).
+Among them are Liza Ferschtman and Rick Stotijn (Netherlands), Kian Soltani, Mahan Esfahani and Dominic Seldis (United Kingdom).

 Classical ensembles invite Rembrandt for compositions or collaboration, such as Holland Baroque, Amsterdam Sinfonietta, Netherlands Chamber Orchestra, Cello Octet Amsterdam, New European Ensemble and the Cello Biennale.
 Musicians of the Royal Concertgebouw Orchestra have commissioned a piano concerto to be premièred in 2021.

 Follow me on Soundcloud as well!

 Original composition for Dutch television programme ‘1oo Years Mondriaan and De Stijl’.
 Rembrandt Frerichs – piano, Maria Paula Majoor – violin, Benjamin Glorieux – cello, James Oesi – double bass

 Rembrandt Frerichs – ‘Concerto for Baroque Orchestra and improvising soloist’

 Emmanuel Holguin, Giulia Ott and Jean-Baptiste Haye perform together with Holland Baroque.
 Live from the finale of the Dutch Harp Festival.

 Original composition, performed with Dominic Seldis – double bass, on Dutch classical television programme Podium Witteman.

 Rembrandt Frerichs – ‘ Leitmotiv in zehn Antworten’